pffy/decoy-app/README.md

 ## OVERVIEW

 In this exercise, you will notice that we will not visit the Google Cloud Console web site.
-Instead, we will do everything from the commandl-line interface.
+Instead, we will be staging and deploying our simple project from the command-line interface (CLI).

+This is a very useful skill for timely cloud resource management.
+It also allows us to create automated shell scripts in later lessons, with little or no human interaction.

 ## STEPS